omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 > ***Note**: `challengeTxPos` is currently reserved for future development.*

 #### challengeTxInclusionProof (bytes)
-(Optional) Inclustion proof for a challenging transaction that follows MVP protocol.
+(Optional) Inclusion proof for a challenging transaction that follows MVP protocol.
 For MoreVP send empty bytes.

 > ***Note**: `challengeTxInclusionProof` is currently reserved for future development.*